CopernicaMarketingSoftware/Documentation/SMTPeter/smtp-ports.md

 the STARTTLS handshake.
 Although sending mail over port 465 was never standardized and is even deprecated in favor of the STARTTLS encryption (in fact, port 465 has even been reassigned to a new service), communication over port 465 is faster because the STARTTLS handshake is skipped.
+It is also more secure because it is impossible to intercept the "EHLO/HELO" handshake.

 ````
 Host:       mail.smtpeter.com